Violent Suppression of 100 Million People

 When the persecution was launched in 1999, tens of millions of Chinese who practiced the meditation discipline were faced with a choice.
 One option was to again surrender to the Communist Party and abandon a practice that had brought them better health, spiritual guidance, and, invariably, newfound hope.
 A second option seemed to be to continue practicing quietly at home – but as raids quickly showed, this was impossible even if one were able to turn a blind eye to the persecution of family and friends.
 A final option was to openly resist the persecution in spite of knowing full well what the painful consequences might be.
 Whatever the chosen response, Falun Gong adherents have displayed remarkable resilience, with tens of millions still practicing in China today and some new people even joining their ranks.

 For those who have chosen to more actively resist, Falun Gong practitioners have been consistent in refusing to adopt violence as an option, focusing instead on using every available peaceful avenue to have their voices heard.
 Adherents first tried to reason with Communist Party rulers through letters and petitions.
 When these fell on deaf ears, the Falun Gong turned to Tiananmen Square where – through quietly meditating or displaying banners before being arrested – they sought to call upon the conscience of the Chinese people as well as world leaders.
 As the persecution continued, the Falun Gong began countering state propaganda by distributing information exposing the persecution through leaflets, VCDs, emails, and phone calls.

-Collectively, this resistance movement – composed of bold individual acts in spite of great personal risks – constitutes what is probably today’s largest nonviolent movement in the world (see “Righteous Resistance”).
+Collectively, this resistance movement – composed of bold individual acts in spite of great personal risks – constitutes what is probably today’s largest nonviolent movement in the world (see “Peaceful Resistance”).